 - Meal Plan B is for students who plan on eating regularly in Simplot Cafe.
 This plan allows 14 meals per week and includes $125 Coyote Cash each term.

-- Meal Plan C is for students who plan on eating mostly one meal per day in Simplot Cafe.
+- Meal Plan C is for students who plan on eating mostly 1-2 meals per day in Simplot Cafe.
 This plan allows 10 meals per week and includes $180 Coyote Cash each term.

 - Meal Plan D is for students who plan on eating one meal per day.
 This plan allows seven meals per week and includes $205 Coyote Cash each term.

-- The Commuter Plan is for students who plan to eat few meals on campus.
-This plan does allows no set meals per week and includes $700 of Coyote Cash.
+- The Commuter Plan is for students who plan to eat a few meals on campus.
+This plan allows no set meals per week and includes $700 of Coyote Cash.

 |Meal Plan||Meals Per Week||Cost Per Term||Cost Per Year|